 Marketing jargon like the ‘elixir of life’ may be slightly nauseating but we can’t deny the truth about water.
 It’s the key to having refined pores, supple skin and flushing those toxins from your body.
 But there’s more – we’ve seen a surge in beauty products that stake their reputation on H2o’s healing properties.
 From face mists to makeup wipes, these are the formulas of thermal water skincare products that actually ‘work’.

-‘Miracle’ water been part of cultures worldwide, from the healing hot springs of Japan, the restorative power of the Nordic sea and now, aqua in our very own England.
+‘Miracle’ water been part of cultures worldwide, from the healing hot springs of Japan to the restorative power of the Nordic sea and now, aqua in our very own England.
 The story goes that the founders of sustainable beauty brand Amly purchased a farm house and had the water on the land tested for drinking safety.
 What they discovered is a deposit so potent in minerals that it actually improves the condition of your skin.
 Cue a line of face mists packed with said H2o packed with ‘bioactives’ – but also a beautiful cleansing balm.
 This is made with propolis, rosehip and seabuckthorn oil, and stored in a black glass jar to prevent the all-natural ingredients from deteriorating prematurely.

 If I’m talking about a face wipe, you can bet it’s a good one.
 There was nothing more disgusting during my teen years than seeing friends remove a night out’s worth of gunky makeup, sweat and alcohol with a mingy Simple wipe.
 I’m slightly scarred.
 Decorte is an ultra-luxe Japanese beauty brand that’s exclusive to Selfridges and they’ve also nabbed Kate Moss as their global ambassador.
 Infused with thermal water, these are incredibly powerful and they don’t leave your skin feeling dry.
 Even better, you can see all the makeup soaked into the fibres, so you know you’re not just sliding foundation around your face.
 I first reached for these while filming my lipstick swatch videos and ever since, it’s been by my side whenever I film beauty for IGTV.
 If this can remove matte red pigment from cracked lips in seconds, I think it should count as the first step of a double cleanse.
 But never to be used alone… it is still a wipe.